jhKessler/PredictFutureSales/README.md

 &nbsp;

-### The dataset contains data from January 2013 all the way to October 2015, and the task is to predict the sales in the month of November 2015.
+### It contains data from January 2013 all the way to October 2015, with a task to predict the sales in the month of November 2015.